Community Supported Agriculture

 What is the duration of the Winter Share?

-There will be 6 bi-weekly distributions from December 6th until February 21st, with a three week break during Christmas and New Years.
+There will be 6 bi-weekly distributions from December 2 until February 17, with a two week break during Christmas and New Years.

-When will the pick up be for the Winter Share?
+When and where will the pick up be for the Winter Share?

 What can I expect to get in my share?